CodeWithDragos/sm_take_home_example_star_wars/README.md

 ### [Click here to see the Video Review]([LINK_TO_LOOM_VIDEO])

-## Assumptions

-- no authentication is needed at the moments
-- no need for a global state management solution

 ## Proposed Solution

 - a simple UI with fake data was built first